ohwgiles/laminar/UserManual.md

 - `env`
 - `contexts/$CONTEXT.env`
 - `jobs/$JOB.env`

+Note that definitions in these files are not expanded by a shell, so `FOO="bar"` would result in a variable `FOO` whose contents *include* double-quotes.

 Finally, variables supplied on the command-line call to `laminarc queue`, `laminarc start` or `laminarc run` will be available.
 See [parameterized runs](#Parameterized-runs)